robert/robert.github.com/_posts/2100-01-01-systems-design.md

 By contrast, if an action is performed "asynchronously" then this means that the initiator of the action doesn't wait around for it to be finished.
 Instead, they just continue with the rest of their work while the action is worked on in the background.
 The real Postal Service is asynchronous; you give your letter to a postal worker, then leave and continue with your life while the Postal Service delivers your letter.
 Asynchronous actions can send back notifications of the outcome of the action if they want ("Your letter has arrived and was signed for" or "Mr. Heaton, your dry-cleaning is ready"), but they don't have to.

 How do these principles apply to database replication?
-In synchronous replication, a client writes its new data to a database server and then waits.
+In synchronous replication a client writes its new data to a database server and then waits.
 This server doesn't tell the client whether their write has been completed successfully until it has finished fully replicating the client's data across all of its sibling servers.
 Then, and only then, does the client continue executing the rest of its code.

-In asynchronous replication, the client writes its data to the first database server, as before.
+In asynchronous replication the client writes its data to the first database server, as before.
 But this time the first server tells the client that the write was successful as soon as it has written the data to its own data store.
 It kicks off the replication process in the background, and doesn't wait for it to complete, or even start, before it tells the client that the write was successful.
 This means that the asynchronous operation appears much faster than the synchronous one, because the client doesn't have to wait for all the replication to complete before it can continue on with the rest of its work.
 However, if the background replication fails then the client will believe that it has successfully written its data to the database when it actually has not.
 This could cause problems, the imagination of which is left as an exercise for the reader.

 The synchronous approach is slower but "safer" than an asynchronous approach.
 The database never claims to have successfully received and stored any data until it has finished every single step of doing so.
 Because the client waits for full confirmation before proceeding, it is guaranteed to never encounter a situation where the client believes that it has written some data to the database, but the database has secretly partially dropped the data on the floor.